Chinmay9460/Online-Shop-Hackathon-Phase-1-Submission-Chinmay/README.md

 ## Final Submission Statement

-This repository and the `final-phase1` branch represent my final submission for Hackathon Phase 1.
+This repository and the `submission` branch represent my final submission for Hackathon Phase 1.
 All enhancements have been thoroughly tested and are committed to this branch.

 ---